NDMobileApps/background-processing/README.md

-i# This Code is Not Multi-Threaded
+# This Code is Not Multi-Threaded
 This sample demonstrates asynchronous (background) processing.  **However**, there is only *ONE* thread used in this example.
 When we do this...

 ```sh